-Disclosure: This review was based on a sample provided by Memo.
+Disclosure: This review is based on a sample I purchased.

 John and Clara Molloy